shuurai/msal-for-objc-pod/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run/configure the wrapper project, clone the repo, and run `pod install` from the Example directory first.
+Branch it, sugar it and make it better.

 ## Requirements